rikschennink/rikschennink.nl/_posts/2015-05-19-the-bouncer-pattern.md

 }
 {% endhighlight %}

-This of course works fine (you're a super villain, common).
+This of course works fine (you're a super villain, come on).
 But as this article is about the bouncer pattern, let's refactor this a bit so it actually implements the pattern.

 {% highlight javascript %}
 function fireZeMissiles(amount) {